AdobeDocs/journeys.en/help/using/building-journeys/journey.md

 ---
 title: About journey building
-description: Learn how to build a journey
+description: As a business user, learn how to combine event, orchestration, and action activities to build a journey.
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat